 Whenever DHR is involved in your family’s life, and especially when they have taken custody of your children, you need a powerful voice in your corner standing up for your parental rights.
 Having your children returned to your care and having autonomy in your home both depend on you showing the court that your children are cared for and provided for in your home.

-Shelbie Hankey and the Hankey Law Firm are experienced in helping parents and other interested family members stand up to the DHR.
+Cullman juvenile attorney Shelbie Hankey and her team are experienced in helping parents and other interested family members stand up to the DHR.
 We take the time to get to know you and your family dynamics so that we can effectively speak for you in court and in other proceedings.

 Call or contact us today to schedule a review of your case and situation with us.